-The Vancouver Canucks (29-23-11) host the Montreal Canadiens (30-27-6) at Rogers Arena on Tuesday, March 11 at 10 p.m.
+The Vancouver Canucks (29-23-11) take on the Montreal Canadiens (30-27-6) at Rogers Arena on Tuesday, March 11 at 10 p.m.
 ET on ESPN+, with both teams fresh off of a loss.
-The Canucks are coming off a 4-1 defeat to the Dallas Stars, while the Canadiens were beaten by the Calgary Flames 1-0 in their most recent outing.
+The Canucks were defeated by the Dallas Stars 4-1 in their most recent game, while the Canadiens are coming off a 1-0 loss to the Calgary Flames.

 Sign up for ESPN+ today to watch 1,000+ out-of-market NHL games, ESPN+ Hockey Night & more.